10) Free Content

 In recent years, there has been a massive shift in how people buy or view TV.
 Well, not just TV but any piece of technology — phones, computers, tablets, and even speakers.

-Traditionally, TV purchase decisions were centred on technical specifications: What’s the picture quality of the TV?
+Traditionally, TV purchase decisions were centered on technical specifications: What’s the picture quality of the TV?
 What’s the size?
 What’s the available resolution?
 How loud can it go?

 Those considerations are still important, but they’re not nearly as important as the TV’s smart features and OS.
 This is due in large part to the shift in our TV viewing habits, which have moved from cable and DVDs to streaming services like Netflix and Amazon.